MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Understanding account segments

-You can use the Account Segment Setup window to enter segment IDs and descriptions for each account segment number that’s used in one or more posting accounts.
+You can use the Account Segment Setup window to enter segment IDs and descriptions for each account segment number that's used in one or more posting accounts.
 You also can set up account segments as you set up posting accounts.

-If you don’t enter a description when you set up posting accounts, the segment descriptions will be combined to form a default account description.
+If you don't enter a description when you set up posting accounts, the segment descriptions will be combined to form a default account description.
 The segment descriptions will appear on reports and financial statements, if you select to print them for specific account segments.

-For example, if you’ve created accounts for three stores and you use the first segment to differentiate the accounts for each store’s location, you could use segment definitions to identify segment numbers 100, 200, and 300 as North Store, South Store, and Downtown Store.
+For example, if you've created accounts for three stores and you use the first segment to differentiate the accounts for each store's location, you could use segment definitions to identify segment numbers 100, 200, and 300 as North Store, South Store, and Downtown Store.

-If you’re using Inventory Control, you can use one of the segments to specify sites.
+If you're using Inventory Control, you can use one of the segments to specify sites.
 When you post transactions that affect inventory—such as sales transactions that reduce inventory at a specific site—the appropriate segment for the site is substituted.

-For example, suppose you‘re entering cash, accounts receivable, and rent expense accounts in your chart of accounts and you want to monitor each account for each store.
+For example, suppose you're entering cash, accounts receivable, and rent expense accounts in your chart of accounts and you want to monitor each account for each store.
 You can set up separate accounts for each store.
-When you print financial statements, you can sort the accounts by the first segment, separating each store’s accounts, or by the segment identifying the type of account, such as cash or accounts receivable.
+When you print financial statements, you can sort the accounts by the first segment, separating each store's accounts, or by the segment identifying the type of account, such as cash or accounts receivable.

 If the accounts were sorted by store—the first segment—they would appear in